Pope Francis’ Health: Here’s a Timeline of His Medical Issues in Recent Years

 Toward the end of the month, on June 28, Pope Francis walked with a cane to meet bishops from Brazil and told them, “I have been able to walk for three days.”

 On Aug.
 4, the Vatican announced that Massimiliano Strappetti, a Vatican nurse, had been appointed as Pope Francis’ “personal health care assistant.”

 José María Villalón, the head doctor of the Atlético de Madrid soccer team, was recruited to assist Pope Francis with his knee problems.
 He said the Pope is “a very nice and very stubborn patient in the sense that there are surgical procedures that he does not want” and that “we have to offer him more conservative treatments so that he will agree to them.”

 In an interview published by the Associated Press on Jan.
 25, Pope Francis announced that his diverticulitis had returned.
 He emphasized that he is in “good health” and that, for his age, he is “normal.”

 On Feb.
 23 the Vatican announced that Pope Francis had a “strong cold.”
 The Pope distributed copies of his speeches at two morning appointments rather than read them aloud as usual.

-On March 29, the Vatican announced that Pope Francis was hospitalized in Rome for “some days” due to a respiratory infection.
+On March 29 the Vatican announced that Pope Francis was expected to remain in a hospital in Rome for “some days” due to a respiratory infection.
 It had been announced earlier in the day that he was in the hospital for previously scheduled medical checkups.